LICENSES

 Welcome to my home and office location on Placid Lake in the Seeley Swan Valley of Western Montana.
 After living and working in Missoula for over 40 years since establishing my office there in 1979, I am now finally “semi retired” and have lived in the Seeley Lake area for about two years.

-Diane and I go on a daily hikes with the dogs, off leash, on mountain trails and dirt roads along streams and around lakes.
+Diane and I go on a daily hikes with our dog, off leash, on mountain trails and dirt roads along streams and around lakes.
 Meet Duke, pictured on the right.
 He loves to hunt pheasants and ducks.
 Most of all he is “a water dog” and has to be in the boat whenever possible.

 WELCOME TO MY OFFICE